-ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of skin cancer.
+ON THIS PAGE: You will learn about the different ways doctors treat these types of skin cancer.
 To see other pages, use the menu on the side of your screen.

-This section outlines treatments that are the standard of care (best proven treatments available) for this specific type of cancer.
+This section outlines treatments that are the standard of care (best known treatments available) for this specific type of cancer.
 When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
+Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
 Your doctor can help you review all treatment options.
-For more information, see the Clinical Trials and Latest Research sections.
+For more information, see the About Clinical Trials and Latest Research sections.

 Curettage and electrodessication.
 During this common procedure, the skin lesion is removed with a curette, which is a sharp, spoon-shaped instrument.
-The area can then be treated with electrodessication, which uses an electric current to control bleeding and destroy any remaining cancer cells.
+The area is then treated with an electric current that helps control bleeding and destroys any remaining cancer cells.
+This is called electrodessication.
 Many people have a flat, pale scar after this procedure.

 Mohs surgery.
-This technique involves removing the visible tumor, in addition to small fragments around the edge of the area where the tumor was located.
+This technique, also known as complete margin assessment surgery, involves removing the visible tumor, in addition to small fragments around the edge of the area where the tumor was located.
 Each small fragment is examined under a microscope until all of the cancer is removed.
-This is typically used for larger tumors, those in hard-to-reach places, and for cancer that have recurred (come back) in the same place.
+This is typically used for larger tumors, those located in the head and neck region, and for cancers that have come back in the same place.

 Laser therapy.
 A narrow beam of high-intensity light can destroy precancer that is located only in the outer layer of the skin.

 Reconstructive surgery.
-Since skin cancer often occurs on a person’s face, a reconstructive (plastic) surgeon or facial specialist may be part of your health care team.
-Before surgery begins, talk with your doctors about whether changes to your appearance are likely.
+Since skin cancer often develops on a person’s face, a reconstructive (plastic) surgeon or facial specialist may be part of the health care team.
+Before any surgery for skin cancer, talk with your doctor about whether changes to your appearance are likely.

-Radiation therapy is the use of high-energy rays or other particles to kill cancer cells.
+Radiation therapy is the use of high-energy rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-Radiation therapy may be used instead of surgery for skin cancer in places that are hard to treat, such as skin cancer that is located on the eyelid, tip of the nose, and ear.
+Radiation therapy may be used instead of surgery for skin cancer that is located in a hard-to-treat place, such as on the eyelid, the tip of the nose, or the ear.
 Sometimes radiation therapy may be recommended after surgery to help prevent the skin cancer from coming back.

-Radiation therapy is not recommended as a treatment option for people with nevoid basal cell carcinoma syndrome and for certain types of squamous cell carcinoma.
+Radiation therapy is not recommended as a treatment option for people with nevoid basal cell carcinoma syndrome.

-The side effects from radiation therapy may include a rash, itchy or red skin, or a change in the color of the skin.
-However, these side effects can usually be prevented with the use of a topical corticosteroid or antibiotic.
-If side effects do develop, most go away a few weeks after treatment has finished.
-Learn more about radiation therapy.
+The side effects from radiation therapy may include a rash, skin infections, itchy or red skin, or a change in the color of the skin.
+However, these side effects can usually be prevented by applying a corticosteroid or antibiotic on the skin.
+If side effects develop, most go away a few weeks after treatment has finished.
+Learn more about the basics of radiation therapy.

 To treat precancerous skin conditions or a cancerous lesion located only in the top layer of the skin, doctors may prescribe chemotherapy as a cream or lotion.
-Chemotherapy is the use of drugs to kill cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
-These drugs are usually applied to the skin daily for several weeks.
-They may cause inflammation, which goes away once treatment is finished.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
+These drugs are generally applied to the skin daily for several weeks.
+They may cause skin inflammation or irritation, which will go away once treatment is finished.

-Topical fluorouracil (Efudex), diclofenac (Solaraze), and ingenol mebutate (Picato) are creams that are approved for the treatment of actinic keratosis.
+Topical diclofenac (Solaraze), fluorouracil (Efudex), and ingenol mebutate (Picato) are approved for the treatment of precancerous actinic keratosis.
 All of these creams can cause irritation, burning, redness, and stinging during treatment.
 These symptoms usually go away soon after treatment has been completed.
-These creams do not cause scars to form, which is why many doctors recommend use them to treat the face or other areas where cosmetic results are important.
+These creams do not cause scars to form, which is why many doctors use them to treat the face or other areas where cosmetic results are important.

-For small basal cell cancers not on the face, topical imiquimod (Aldara), a topical immune system stimulant, has also been approved.
+For small basal cell cancers not located on the face, topical imiquimod (Aldara), which stimulates the immune system, may be recommended.
 The cream must be applied once a day, five days a week for six to 12 weeks.
-Topical fluorouracil is also approved for superficial (very thin) basal cell carcinomas, and it is applied twice daily for three to six weeks.
+Topical fluorouracil is also approved by the U.S. Food and Drug Administration (FDA) to treat superficial (very thin) basal cell carcinomas.
+It should be applied twice daily for three to six weeks.
 Some irritation and redness in the area of the basal cell carcinoma is expected with this treatment.

-Photodynamic therapy is a combination treatment in which a topical medication (aminolevulinic acid) is applied over areas with many actinic keratoses and then exposed to a special light-emitting device for several minutes to a few hours.
+Photodynamic therapy is a combination treatment for actinic keratosis.
+First a topical medication called aminolevulinic acid is applied over areas with many actinic keratosis.
+Then this area is exposed to a special light-emitting device for several minutes to a few hours.
 The aminolevulinic acid makes the skin very sensitive so the procedure can be painful.
 Your doctor may recommend taking painkillers before the procedure.
-In addition, the chemical makes the skin very sensitive to the sun so it is important to avoid sun exposure and wear protective glasses, clothing, and sunscreen for a few days after the procedure.
+In addition, the chemical makes the skin very sensitive to the sun, so it is important to avoid sun exposure and wear protective glasses, clothing, and sunscreen for a few days after the procedure.
 The skin will remain very red and irritated for a few days, but the actinic keratoses quickly disappear once the redness goes away.

 Getting care for symptoms and side effects